 Graduate School Basics and Financial Aid

 Graduate school is a major commitment.
 It constitutes an advanced program of study focused on a particular academic discipline or a specific profession.
-Graduate school is an opportunity to explore a field of your choice with more specificity and direction.
-Students typically seek graduate education for two reasons: Intellectual curiosity and professional advancement.
+Graduate school is an opportunity to explore a field of your choice with more specificity and direction, and can also lead to professional advancement.

 Graduate school can also be expensive.
 Below are some financial aid resources to review in preparation for paying for graduate school.